 Refinancing is also another good option.
 To determine the student loan repayment options from the private lenders, call them and discuss what's new and what can benefit you.

-Four basic of repayment plans for Private student loans
+Four basics of repayment plans

 When considering with the Private lenders each has a different one and may vary accordingly.